 Richard D’Aquila, MD has been selected to lead the Northwestern University Clinical and Translational Sciences (NUCATS) Institute, effective June 1.
-Dr. D’Aquila will continue to direct the Third Coast CFAR and looks forward to his expanded role.
+Dr. D’Aquila will continue to direct the Third Coast CFAR and looks forward to promoting new opportunities for collaborative research.

 “I am honored to succeed Dr. Donald Lloyd-Jones, MD, ScM, chair and Eileen M. Foell professor of Preventive Medicine, in leading the NUCATS Institute.
 Don has built an outstanding, world-class team, and I look forward to continuing to benefit from Don’s sage counsel and the strength of the entire NUCATS Institute team to keep accelerating the upslope of our trajectory.
 I hope that my background and experience will contribute to our ongoing advancement of innovation and efficiency in all our translational research, as we focus first on overcoming the current pandemic’s challenges and then leveraging opportunities across all our academic disciplines and strong network of clinical partners,” D’Aquila said.